 Next: This popular design style doesn’t function well for everyone.

 6. Open floor plans

-Love them or hate them, open floor plans are the preeminent choice for just about every home flipper, including Tarek and Christina.
-But taking down walls does have its drawbacks.
-Creating an open floor plan can make a space feel cavernous and people may have a hard time creating good flow.
-Plus, some buyers will miss having walls.
+Love or hate them, open floor plans are the dominant choice for many home-flippers, including Tarek and Christina.
+But taking down walls has its drawbacks.
+An open floor plan can make a space feel cavernous and people may struggle to create a good flow.
+Plus, some buyers miss having walls.

 Next: Even if the furniture doesn’t stay, this can turn off buyers.

 7. Overly elegant furniture

 Many buyers looking at flip properties have young families, but this doesn’t stop Christina from staging with fussy-looking furniture.
 Rather than sticking with simple, classic options, she lets her own taste influence how she decorates.
 Overly elegant furniture can be a huge turnoff for buyers.